Revolved Side Angle Pose

 Modifications and Props:

 Then continue the pose by twisting your torso and stretching the arm above you as described earlier.
-Once you have fully twisted yourself, then practice lifting the knee of your back leg up off the floor and straightening the back leg.
+Once you have fully twisted yourself, practice lifting the knee of your back leg up off the floor and straightening the back leg.

 Deepen the Pose:

 Students with more experience should try to press their back heel continuously on the ground while holding this pose.
-Once that becomes easy for you, then focus on deepening your twist so that your upper arm stretches back behind your ear and the upper side of your torso completely faces the ceiling.
+Once that becomes easy for you, focus on deepening your twist so that your upper arm stretches back behind your ear and the upper side of your torso completely faces the ceiling.

 Therapeutic Applications: